kubernetes-retired/kubeadm-dind-cluster/README.md

 #### CircleCI, `./.circleci/config.yml`

-All tests should run on CircleCI, thus need to be configured in `./.circleci/config.yml`.
+All new tests should run on CircleCI, thus need to be configured in `./.circleci/config.yml`.

 There are some tests completely implemented in `./.circleci/config.yml`.
 There